zovt/cae/docs/rendering.md

 		- Multiple fonts?

 - Render only the part of the file we are currently displaying
+	- A basic version of this is currently implemented.
+		- Improvements:
+			- Cull by x in line rendering as well
+				- This will only be a problem in really long lines if we're not doing visual wrapping
 	- Benefits:
 		- This will probably give a very significant speedup
 	- Considerations: